turist-cloud/ship/docs/functions.md

 $ ncc build -m -s ./src/index.ts
 ```

-This will create a file `dist/index.js` which can be then copied and rename as
+This will create a file `dist/index.js` which can be then copied (and possibly
+renamed) into a folder named `/api` under a domain folder (if using the default
-`myfunc.fjs` into a domain folder.
-The function can be then requested over HTTP
+pattern).
+The function can be then requested over HTTP like any URL.
+If the
-like any URL.
-If the function file is called `index.fjs` then it will act like
-it was an index of the folder.
+function file is called `index.js` then it will act like it was an index of the
+folder.
+The regular expression pattern for matching functions can be configured
+globally as well as per site.

 See [examples](examples) for more usage examples.